-- Our Thursday morning Bible study begins September 20th and meets from 10:00am-11:00am in the church library.
+- Our Thursday morning Bible study meets from 10:00am-11:00am in the church library.
 The book of Daniel records the events of the Babylonian captivity in 560-536 BC.
 Through apocalyptic visions, God reveals the events of future redemption and hope.
 Daniel provides an historical account of the Lord’s protection and provision for His faithful followers while in captivity.
 The study will begin with a 9-week introduction to Eschatology (study of the end times).

 - Our Moms & tots group is currently meeting on Thursdays.